Sensory Friendly Philadelphia

 - Academy of Natural Sciences-The Academy of Natural Sciences of Drexel University provides families of children with autism the opportunity to experience the museum in a secure and comfortable environment.
 The museum provides specific tools and tactics, such as museum stories, to help plan your visit.
 As you plan your visit to the museum, some of the best times to visit are the afternoons after 1:00 p.m., as the museum is quieter for you and your family.
 The Academy also offers Access to Science events when the museum is open only for families with children on the spectrum.
 These are scheduled at different times each year.

 - Adventure Aquarium– Changing Attitudes Towards Autism Access (CATAAlysis) is an innovative initiative of the Academy of Natural Sciences of Drexel University (ANS), in partnership with the Center for Aquatic Sciences at Adventure Aquarium and Autism Inclusion Resources (AIR).
-This project includes development of a set of staff training programs, digital and hands-on resources, and accommodations to help support the inclusion of families with children on the autism spectrum in museum exhibits, programs, and workshops.
-Also host sensory friendly nights.
+This project includes the development of a set of staff training programs, digital and hands-on resources, and accommodations to help support the inclusion of families with children on the autism spectrum in museum exhibits, programs, and workshops.
+Also, host sensory-friendly nights.
 Tickets required.

 - Art-Reach– The ACCESS Admission Program allows individuals with a PA ACCESS Card to attend 36 local museums, gardens, and other cultural sites for just $2!